 - TIME FREEDOM is the number one reason on my list for loving what I do.

 Now you know all about how to become a transcriptionist.
-Start your freelance transcription training now for free with this 7-lesson mini-course.
+Start your training now with this free workshop.

 (This updated post was originally published in September 2019.)

 Cover image by BUMIPUTRA

 Sabina Lohr is a lifelong freelancer turned entrepreneur who created World of Freelancers to help others discover how to work for themselves online and live the freelance lifestyle.
 She’s always really enjoyed the freedom that freelancing brings, including several years on and off of working online while traveling and living abroad.